hphelion/documentation/cloudos/prepare.overview.md

 #### Graffiti Service

-The HP Cloud OS Graffiti service:
+Graffiti is the HP Cloud OS Resource Pool Registry and Capability Tagging Service, providing:

-* Provides a dictionary of the "capabilities" of all the resources in a cloud environment
+* A dictionary of the "capabilities" of all the resources in a cloud environment

-* Provides a searchable directory to find cloud resources based on their capabilities
+* A searchable directory to find cloud resources based on their capabilities

 * The mechanism for dynamic binding, allowing you to describe requirements rather than concrete bindings

-* Supports the base concepts of requirements and capabilities within TOSCA
+* The base concepts of requirements and capabilities within TOSCA

 As illustrated here, Graffiti allows users to: